 The North Berwick Golf Club boasts one of the world’s most famous original par 3s, The Redan.
 The 15th measures 189 yards from the championship tee with a severely sloping green from front right-to-back left, a classic Redan hole.

 Cleverly placed deep bunkers front left and three pot bunkers front right combined with the Scottish wind will test even the lowest handicap golfers.
-The basic hole design has been copied countless times around the world by all the great golf architects.
-However North Berwick was designed more by Mother Nature than man, has stood the test of time and is still considered the most challenging.

 C.B.
 Macdonald, considered by many the father of American golf architecture and his protégé Seth Raynor, utilized a form of this original Redan design on many of their famous routings – including the Par 3 4th at the National Golf Links on Long Island.
 The Redan and the Reverse Redan are also favorites for today’s acclaimed architects among them Tom Doak and Bill Coore and Ben Crenshaw in their course routings.